-The last field in this menu is CONFIG DST.
-This feature allows your unit to automatically adjust with the time change caused by Daylight Saving Time (you should only have to set it once).
+The last field in the GlobalMap 4900M menu is Config DST.
+This feature allows your unit to automatically adjust Daylight Saving Time (you should only have to set it once).
 You may select which set of rules matches DST in your region, or simply accept the default.
+Use the ↓ key to confingure DST.
+If you're using the GlobalMap 5500C the Configure DST button is at the top of the menu (See illustration above).